ThinkDataEd/curriculum/docs/unit1/lesson4.md

     100. **Analyze Data:** During analysis, tables, graphs, and summaries of the data are produced to help us find patterns and relationships.

-    100. **Interpret Data:** The statistical investigative questions are answered by referring to the tables, graphs, and summaries made in the Data Analysis phase.
+    100. **Interpret Data:** The statistical questions are answered by referring to the tables, graphs, and summaries made in the Data Analysis phase.

-4. Almost all statistical investigations begin with statistical investigative questions.
+4. Almost all statistical investigations begin with statistical questions.
 There are times when the questions may be given to us, so we might start at the data collection step, but this should ideally be our starting point.

 5. As an example, explain that you might ask a person “How old are you?”
-Although this is a question, it is NOT a statistical investigative question because we are only asking one person so there is no variability in the data.
-The question “How old are you?”  is a survey question that you might ask if you were trying to answer the investigative question: “How old are the students in my school?”
+Although this is a question, it is NOT a statistical question because we are only asking one person so there is no variability in the data.
+The question “How old are you?”  is a survey question that you might ask if you were trying to answer the statistical question: “How old are the students in my school?”
 We would need to collect data to answer the question and we would expect student’s ages to vary.

 6. To help students get a firm understanding of the Data Cycle and how each component is connected, they will participate in a *Four Corners strategy* (see [Instructional
 Strategies](../IDS_Curriculum_v_5.0/4_IDS_Teacher Resources_v_5.0/TR_Instructional Strategies.pdf) in [Teacher Resources](../download/resources.md)).
 Write down the name of each stage of the Data Cycle on a sheet of paper and include the description of that particular stage (see step 3 above for descriptions).
 Then tape each sheet on a different corner of your room.

 7. Explain to the students that you are going to display different artifacts from statistical investigations on the projector.
-For each artifact, they will move to the corner of the room they feel that artifact represents (posing a statistical investigative question, consider data, analyze data, interpret data).
+For each artifact, they will move to the corner of the room they feel that artifact represents (posing a statistical question, consider data, analyze data, interpret data).
 If you have limited space in your classroom or for students that cannot physically participate, you might consider printing [LMR_U1_L4_B](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L4_B.pdf).
 Students can participate by pointing to the spinner.
     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.thinkdataed.org/IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L4_B.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_U1_L4_B](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L4_B.pdf)</div>

 8. Once students have chosen a corner of the room (stage of the Data Cycle) they will discuss the following with their classmates in that same corner:

-    100. What part of the data cycle does the artifact represent (posing a statistical investigative question, consider data, analyze data, interpret data)?
+    100. What part of the data cycle does the artifact represent (posing a statistical question, consider data, analyze data, interpret data)?
 Why do we think that?

     100. What questions or wonderings do we have about the artifact?